openvm-org/openvm/benchmarks/README.md

 1. Add a new crate to the [programs](./programs) directory.
 2. Add the [benchmark to CI](#adding-a-benchmark-to-ci).

-This is called a "guest program" because it is intended to be run on the OpenVm architecture and not on the machine doing the compilation (the "host machine"), although we will discuss shortly how you can still test it locally on the host machine.
+This is called a "guest program" because it is intended to be run on the OpenVM architecture and not on the machine doing the compilation (the "host machine"), although we will discuss shortly how you can still test it locally on the host machine.

 ### Writing the Guest Program